Migration-related Information and Resources

 Governments, NGOs and nonprofit agencies who hold interests in decreasing the number of refugees worldwide are increasingly calling on more preventative measures to address the refugee crisis.
 These measures often focus on diminishing the root causes of displacement, most notably violence and conflict.

-As of 2014, much of the increase in global trends of forced displacement is attributed to the war in Syria, which resulted in 2.5 new refugees and 6.5 million people internally displaced.
+As of 2014, much of the increase in global trends of forced displacement is attributed to the war in Syria, which resulted in 2.5 million new refugees and 6.5 million people internally displaced.

 "We are seeing here the immense costs of not ending wars, of failing to resolve or prevent conflict.
 Peace is today dangerously in deficit.
 Humanitarians can help as a palliative, but political solutions are vitally needed.
 Without this, the alarming levels of conflict and the mass suffering that is reflected in these figures will continue."